Quick Links

 Little Owls takes an holistic approach to child development and provides a learning environment which places the child at its heart.
 We use the children’s interests to plan an individualised curriculum for your child.
 We value parents as their child’s main educator and as such, work closely with you to help your child to maximise their full potential.

-Development Matters in the Early Years Foundation Stage
+Development Matters: Early Years Foundation Stage

 Outdoor Play